 Roth income limits and how to get around them

-If you’re income is too high for a Roth IRA, you may want to consider contributing to a traditional IRA or 401k and setting up a backdoor Roth conversion.
+If your income is too high for a Roth IRA, you may want to consider contributing to a traditional IRA or 401k and setting up a backdoor Roth conversion.
 With this method, you can convert your pre-tax money to a Roth account no matter your income level.
 However, you will be required to pay tax on the converted amount.

 Carefully think through the implications of a backdoor Roth conversion

 A couple of things to keep in mind before setting up a backdoor Roth IRA.
 First, make sure that you don’t plan to spend the money in the next five years.
 If you do, you’ll owe a 10% tax penalty.

 And you may owe the 10% tax if you use some of the converted IRA funds to cover the tax penalty.
 Plus, that money would immediately lose out on years of tax-free growth.
 So if you don’t have the cash on hand to pay for the Roth conversion tax bill, you may want to avoid it.